-We implement four treatments where we can observe the truth value of 0%, • This economics study introduces an experimental design to 20%, 50%, and 100% of the subjects.
-Our team contributed to this study in two key areas: conducting experiments in the lab and expanding the subject pool.
+• This economics study introduces an experimental design to Our team contributed to this study in two key areas: conducting experiments in the lab and expanding the subject pool.
 To broaden participation, we delivered curated pitches in primarily freshman business classes, emphasizing the study's relevance and the opportunity for compensation.
 The experiment was conducted in the lab using an online survey on the lab's computers.
 Participants were first provided with detailed instructions about the procedure.
-Each participant was randomly assigned a folder number between 0 and 99.
-Out of these 99 folders:
+Each participant was randomly assigned a folder number between 1 and 100.
+Out of these 100 folders:

 - 50 folders contained envelopes numbered 1 through 10 (one envelope per number). - The other 50 folders contained envelopes with identical numbers.
-For instance: - One folder contained ten envelopes, each with the number 1. - Another folder contained ten envelopes, each with the number 2. - This pattern continued up to the number 10. - For 50% treatment there will be 5 folders for each number
+For instance: - One folder contained ten envelopes, each with the number 1. - Another folder contained ten envelopes, each with the number 2. - This pattern continued up to the number 10.

 Participants were instructed to select an envelope from their assigned folder, observe the number inside, and then return the envelope to the folder.
 The researcher recorded the folder number assigned to each participant.
 After selecting and noting the number, participants moved to a separate area to privately report the number they received.
 To incentivize honesty or dishonesty, participants were informed that they would receive additional monetary compensation equal to 0.5 times the reported number.
 The compensation was provided by a separate researcher who was unaware of the folder assignments.
 This setup created a 50% chance that the researchers could detect dishonest reporting, aligning with the 50% observability condition of the study.
-Data from the 20% and 50% observation sessions are pending, and future sessions will complete the analysis across different observation levels.
+Data from the 20% observation sessions is pending, and future sessions will complete the analysis across different observation levels.